 Other info and terms of the free Virgin Australia flight

-These are the key terms of the free flight on both cards:
+These are the key terms of the free flight on the card:

 - You’ll access the free flight benefit after your first card spend in the first year, and then after your first card spend each year after the anniversary of your membership

 - The flight has to be booked as a return with specific dates on both legs (you can’t leave the return open-ended)

 - Each flight must be a non-stop Virgin Australia-operated flight booked in Saver fare classes—flight bookings in Saver fare class Q may be booked up to 24 hours before time of travel; flight bookings in other saver fare classes must be made 21 days in advance of travel

 - The flight cannot be an open-jaw, e.g. Melbourne to Cairns and then Brisbane to Melbourne